dade22/HelloJetty/README.md

 ### A list of friends:

-* 'Jetty' is a Java HTTP (Web) server and Java Servlet container
+* `Jetty` is a Java HTTP (Web) server and Java Servlet container
-* 'Jersey' is an open source framework for developing RESTful Web Services
+* `Jersey` is an open source framework for developing RESTful Web Services
-* 'Jackson' is a high-performance JSON processor for Java
+* `Jackson` is a high-performance JSON processor for Java

 Happy coding,
 *Davide*